Teddyp14/Pizza-Parlor/README.md

 ## Description

-This webpage allows the user to select a pizza size and any number of toppings from the list, and see the total price of the pizza dynamically change depending on their slections.
+This webpage allows the user to select a pizza size and any number of toppings from the list, and see the total price of the pizza dynamically change depending on their selections.
+The list of pizzas being order will be displayed to the order.

 ## Setup/Installation Requirements